dandevri/grid-it/layout-land/notes.md

 But, how well does it fail?
 Don't use the property that all.
 Or use another set of properties that achieve the same effect.

+## Use Clip Path to Vary Your Designs on the Web
+Websites are basically boxes, but in print design there are more shapes.
+You can use clip path, images inside shapes.

+## Overlap on the Web, Graphic Design Made Easy with CSS Grid
+Grid lets us do layouts that overlap.
+Position absolute was the previous method, but that doesn't take up any space in the flow of the document.
+Place items inside the grid in the same area as others.

+## Drop Caps on the Web Using Initial Letter
+Catch people's eye to easily spot where text starts.
+We mostly use them for decoration on the web.
+Not only for decoration but also to guide the user.
+You want to put it into a feature query.

+## Introduction to Viewport Units
+Viewport the edges of the browser window.
+Or the glass on a smartphone.

+## Cropping images with Object Fit
+`object-fit` you want to constrain the aspect ratio.
+But sort of squishy width.

+## Designing for A Viewport
+On the web you have a frame.
+Poster is a frame but their are buildings around them.
+Why is the static design tooling step necessary?
+Paper and pencil, sketch out and then go to the browser.
+Plan out the page and then design in the browser.
+Layout needs to respond to all the 4 sides of the screen.
+Framing; frame of the story.
+Wide shot, medium shot etc.
+Everybody tries to cram as much in the viewport, but embrace scrolling.